The Clear Edge

 • Pivot week 6: Drop to $88K, recover to $95K by week 16

-Plus, the psychological cost of destroyed confidence, team confusion, and market positioning inconsistency.
+Plus, the psychological cost: shaken confidence, team confusion, and inconsistent market positioning that lingers well past the quarter.

-You’re at $75K-$150K monthly.
-You’re probably 4-8 weeks into a quarter right now.
-Something isn’t working the way you expected.
-You’re considering a pivot.
+You’re at $75K–$150K/month, probably 4–8 weeks into a quarter.
+Something isn’t working the way you expected, and you’re considering a pivot.

 • Is revenue down 30%+ from last quarter?